Check out this perfect 2-week self drive Tasmania road trip itinerary to help you plan your epic adventure around Australia’s most beautiful state!

 Fly into Hobart and pick up your rental car.

-We then headed to the Museum of Tasmania before spending the evening wandering around Battery Point and beautiful Salamanca.
+Then head to the Museum of Tasmania before spending the evening wandering around Battery Point and beautiful Salamanca.

 Day 2: Port Arthur

-Port Arthur is also home to Australia’s worst ever massacre.
+Port Arthur is also home to Australia’s worst-ever massacre.
 While this is a pretty morbid topic, it’s important to pay homage to the victims at the Port Arthur Memorial Garden.